 The latest iteration of Arturia’s Keylab 88 is a musical masterpiece of technology and art.
 The French musical technology company has outdone themselves with this model.
 Although it is a MIDI controller, the Keylab has 88 keys with hammer action that duplicate the feel of an acoustic piano with astonishing accuracy.
 This unit is massive with a metal and real wood casing.
 It is plenty large enough to hold a laptop computer without interfering with all of the sliders and controls that are so necessary to producing excellent music.
 Plus there is plenty of space for your music books.

 In this video, Rich Formidoni takes a look at the Korg Triton Taktile controller.
 Naturally, it includes all of the features that you would expect from a quality MIDI controller.
 All the buttons and sliders are within easy reach so you can start playing and producing music right away.
 It includes 512 sounds from the original Korg Triton which was one of the companies best selling models.
 The size of this unit makes it a road warrior that can be easily transported from venue to venue.
-The Triton Taktile shines even in outdoor venues, although you may need marine type audio equipment to protect from the weather.
 This unit can take quite a beating and still perform.
 Plus, it boasts great functions that make it a joy to use like trigger pads that allow you play chords in any key and scale you want, the Kaossilator touch pad that allows you to perform various melodies with only one finger and an apreggiator with included drum tracks.
 The weighted keys deliver smooth performances in the studio or on stage.